How to create a lead magnet in less than a day (that actually works)

-You’ve probably seen it yourself: websites offering huge gifts to compel website visitors to join their email lists — 50-page ebooks, 00-day courses, 100-page white papers and beyond.
+You’ve probably seen it yourself: websites offering huge gifts to compel website visitors to join their email lists — 10-page ebooks, 5-day courses, 25-page white papers and beyond.

-The problem is though, while a great lead magnet is a valuable list-growth tool, you probably feel overwhelmed by the idea of writing a 50-page ebook.
+The problem is, while a great lead magnet is a valuable list-growth tool, you probably feel overwhelmed by the idea of writing a 10-page ebook.

-But I have good news: you don’t need to write a novel to craft a great lead magnet.
+But I have good news: you don’t need to write a novel to create a great lead magnet.
 You can build a short, simple and crazy effective lead magnet with minimal time commitment.

-Keep reading to learn six simple steps to creating a powerful lead magnet in less than a day.
+Keep reading to learn how to create a lead magnet in six simple steps.

 1. Find your audience’s biggest problem

-People don’t join your email list to receive yet another email in their already cluttered inbox in which you talk about yourself.
+People don’t join your email list to receive yet another email in their already cluttered inbox.
 They subscribe to your email list because they have a problem, and they’re hoping you can solve it.
 That’s what makes lead magnets so effective: they provide the solution to a person’s problem in exchange for an email address.

 Survey your current audience